 On the subject of scientific symposia, here is the most famous scientific group picture of all time, familiar to all Physics majors.
 Taken at the 1927 Solvay physics conference in Brussels, the 29 people in this photograph received nineteen Nobel Prizes (Mme Curie got two), and their children and spouses received at least five more.
 Given the solemnity of the photograph, I suppose the attendees weren’t using symposium in its literal sense — a drinking party (Greek sym-, with, and potos, drinker, as in potion).
 The modern meaning is from Plato’s dialog of that name, which indeed had a convivial party of philosophers as its setting.
 “Vertical symposium” at one time was a euphemism (particularly in military-industrial circles) for an after-hours gathering at the local bar.

 Special Relativity modified Newton’s Three Laws of Motion for velocities close to the speed of light.
-Einstein’s General Relativity — using geometry to explain gravity by using Minkowski’s idea of treating time as a fourth dimension — was a much greater intellectual achievement than Special Relativity, because at the time there were no serious experimental or observational discrepancies which made Newton’s Law of Gravity inadequate.
+Einstein’s General Relativity — using geometry to explain “gravity” by using Minkowski’s idea of treating time as a fourth dimension — was a much greater intellectual achievement than Special Relativity, because at the time there were no serious experimental or observational discrepancies which made Newton’s Law of Gravity inadequate.
 (GR is one scientific theory which was not “in the air” at the time but was instead a de novo revelation.)
-Einstein basically decided his explanation was more esthetically pleasing because it did not require Newton’s “force acting at a distance”, not to mention the fact that SR didn’t work right when there were any forces involved.
+06Feb18 Einstein showed that his explanation did not require Newton’s “force acting at a distance” (i.e, there was no such thing as the “force of gravity”), not to mention the fact that SR didn’t work right when there were any forces involved.
 (GR only requires Inertia; Newton hadn’t liked gravitation acting at a distance any better than Einstein, but couldn’t find a way to avoid it.
-Faraday’s concept of fields and lines of force was another attempt to sidestep the same problem.)
+06Feb18 Faraday’s concept of fields and lines of force was another attempt to sidestep the same problem, solved by Maxwell’s theory of electrical and magnetic fields (in other words, there were no such things as electrical or magnetic forces, either.)
 Starting in about 1920, astronomers and physicists came up with experiments where Einstein’s and Newton’s gravitational equations would give different results, and Einstein’s “pretty” General Relativity was fully vindicated.

 Unfortunately, the other towering scientific achievement of the 20th Century is Quantum Theory, and the two concepts flatly contradict each other.
 Scientists and engineers have been able to live with this for almost a century because General Relativity usually comes into play only at very, very large “astronomical” distances and sizes where gravity is all-important, whereas quantum effects are usually noticeable only at sub-atomic scales where gravity is negligible.
 So astronomers and cosmologists use Einstein, designers of transistors and lasers use Born, Heisenberg, and Schrödinger, everyone dealing with the “real world” (even NASA) uses Newton, and those trying to explain Black Holes, Dark Energy, and the Big Bang use Aspirin.
 Nobody has yet managed to formulate a “Theory of Everything” to reconcile the contradiction, and the toe remains the Holy Grail of theoretical physicists.